Table of Contents

-In today’s competitive food market, packaging does more than just preserve your product — it influences shelf appeal, consumer trust, logistics efficiency, and ultimately your profit margin.
-Choosing the right method can extend shelf life, cut costs, and align your product with the right target market.
+In today’s competitive market, finding the right commercial food sealer machine does more than just preserve your product—it influences shelf appeal, consumer trust, and your bottom line.
+Choosing between tray sealing and vacuum sealing can extend shelf life, cut costs, and align your product with the right target market.

 2 Common Food Packaging Forms: Tray Sealing & Vacuum Sealing